 There is no doubt that if you are in a bicycle accident involving a head injury, a helmet may very well save your life or prevent brain damage.
 According to the National Highway Traffic Safety Administration’s (NHTSA) 2008 Traffic Safety Facts, 70% of cyclists involved in a fatal crash suffer from head injuries, and helmets are 85 to 88% effective in preventing head and brain injuries.
 The NHTSA calls helmets “the single most effective way to reduce head injuries and fatalities from bicycle crashes.”

 The Bicycle Helmet Safety Institute supports helmet laws covering all age groups and they work to raise awareness that helmets save lives.
 Many riders and parents don’t realize that they and their children should use a helmet.
 Since bicycles on a public road are vehicles, the bicycle rider has the rights and obligations similar to those of any vehicle user especially in heavily populated and unsafe road environments, so requiring a bicycle helmet should be considered similar to the requirement to wear a seatbelt in a car.
-Ankin Law LLC handles accidents where cyclists are involved; for a stronger case it is important to show that you or your family member was riding safe.
+Ankin Law handles accidents where cyclists are involved; for a stronger case it is important to show that you or your family member was riding safe.
 In order to demonstrate this you should have a bike helmet on, stay off the cell phone and don’t have ear buds in.